MY MOTHER'S PENCIL SKETCH

 He had again tried it in his first year of college.
 This time it was for the reason of Sheena.
 Sanity recovered in two days.
 Retired hurt.

 Past.
 The word makes him uncomfortable.
-Why people can’t live with the past?
+Why can’t people live with the past?
 Though his stepmother, Bijaya, has never hurt him.
-Nor she has considered his presence as upsetting, despite his poor record in schools and never attending college properly.
+Nor has she considered his presence as upsetting, despite his poor record in school and never attending college properly.

 But that is not enough.

-She never helped to put off his shirt after he played in rain.
-She neither scolded him on coming late at night, nor she shed tears when he was ill.
+She never helped to take off his shirt after he played in the rain.
+She neither scolded him for coming late at night, nor did she shed tears when he was ill.
 His mother, before she died, did all these things.

 “It’s not a good ground for leaving home.”